-- ASAP 345 Human Resource Management (3) (formerly ADCP 315) - This course is designed to cover issues concerning human resource management.
+ASAP 345 Human Resource Management (3) (formerly ADCP 315)

+This course is designed to cover issues concerning human resource management.
 Students will be taught the theory and application of current human resource management topics.
 Topics include staffing, performance appraisal, training, compensation, legal issues, and other programs for organization.
-Fall and Spring. - ASAP 356 Business Statistics (3) (formerly ADCP 362 Statistics I) - This course is intended for students majoring in accounting, business administration and economics.
+Fall and Spring.

+ASAP 356 Business Statistics (3) (formerly ADCP 362 Statistics I)

+This course is intended for students majoring in accounting, business administration and economics.
 The course covers methods of collecting, analyzing, and presenting data.
 It includes computation of measures of central tendency and variation, regression, correlation, and time series analysis.
-Fall and Spring. - ASAP 360 Introduction to Business Research (3) (formerly ADCP 312 Research Writing) This course focuses on the basics of research writing including the research process, using the library, reading for research, evaluating and using evidence, and Internet resources.
+Fall and Spring.

+- ASAP 360 Introduction to Business Research (3) (formerly ADCP 312 Research Writing) This course focuses on the basics of research writing including the research process, using the library, reading for research, evaluating and using evidence, and Internet resources.
 This provides the foundation for the senior capstone project.
 Students have to do a substantial amount of work outside the class extending into the next semester.
 Fall and Spring. - ASAP 413 Managerial Accounting in Business (3) (formerly ADCP 307 Managerial Accounting) This course covers the study of accounting as it relates to managerial control.
 Topic studies include financial statement analysis, cost control, budgeting and quantitative accounting techniques for decision-making in management.
 Fall and Spring. - ASAP 420 Business Legal Environment (3) (formerly ADCP 301 Business Law) This course is designed to acquaint students with principles of law involved in ordinary business transactions with special emphasis on general contracts, negotiable instruments and bailments, real and personal property, deeds, mortgages, torts, sales, and insurance.
-Fall and Spring. - ASAP 445 Labor Relations and Negotiating Skills (3) (formerly ADCP 340) This course examines negotiations as a skill used by all managers and executives.
-Collective bargaining is used to explore dynamics, leverage and tactics in the process of reaching agreement without giving in to opponents.
-Specific emphasis is given to styles of behavioral and persuasion used by negotiators.
-Topics include history of labor relations, current trends in collective bargaining, characteristics of effective negotiator, phases of bargaining, and techniques for impasse.
-Fall and Spring. - ASAP 450 The Global Business Environment (3) (formerly ADCP 350 The Global Economy and International Business) - This course deals with the world economic environment in which international business operations take place.
+ASAF 445 F (Labor Relations and negotiating Skills has been consolidated into this course) Fall and Spring. - ASAP 445 Labor Relations and Negotiating Skills (3) (formerly ADCP 340) This course has been replace by ADCF 310 Introduction to Financial Management - ASAP 450 The Global Business Environment (3) (formerly ADCP 350 The Global Economy and International Business)

+This course deals with the world economic environment in which international business operations take place.
 The topics covered include the nature and scope of international business, the rationale for international trade policies, and the problems and issues facing the multinational corporation today.
 Fall and Spring.